Note

 The evaluation test dataset can contain the following, depending on the requirements of each built-in evaluator:

-- Query: the query sent in to the generative AI application
+- Query: The query sent in to the generative AI application.

-- Response: the response to the query generated by the generative AI application
+- Response: The response to the query generated by the generative AI application.

-To see what each evaluator requires, you can learn more in the Built-in evaluators documents.
+To see what each evaluator requires, you can learn more in the built-in evaluators documents.

 Conversation support for text